Portrait of Paulette Jourdain

 Portrait of Paulette Jourdain is a 1919 oil painting by Italian painter Amedeo Modigliani.
 It was in the personal collection of A. Alfred Taubman.
 The painting was sold at auction by Sotheby's in November 2015 for $42.8 million.
 The painting depicts Pauline Jourdain, who moved from Concarneau in Brittany to Paris in 1919 as a teenager.

 One of Modigliani's largest works, it shows Cubist influences and references the Mona Lisa.
+The painting was in the private collection of Liu Yiqian and was sold auction in 2023 for an unexpected low price of $34.9 million dollars.